Newcastle upon Tyne, United Kingdom, 29th June – 28th August 2015

 If you are over 18, have or are in university education and are looking to move into research the Institute of Neuroscience may be able to offer you a place at the Research Summer School 2014.

-This summer school includes an eight-week research project with a member of the Institute (see list below), as well as introductory training sessions.
+This summer school includes an nine-week research project with a member of the Institute, as well as introductory training sessions.
 Scholarships for select undergraduate and postgraduate students are available.
 Our areas of research span from the basic biology of neurons to the abnormal activity associated with epilepsy, from music perception to mood disorders, from visual object recognition to retinal prostheses for the blind, from animal decision-making to animal welfare, from mitochondrial genetics to neurological disease.
 This breadth of interests stimulates innovative approaches to our science and provides a wealth of opportunities for exciting new research projects.

 We invite applications from national and international undergraduate students, master and doctoral students, and post-docs conducting research in the interdisciplinary fields of:

 Please note if you have already completed your first degree please contact us before completing the application form.